 The Breast Care Center was inaugurated at a gala ceremony held in October 2009.
 The following spoke at the ceremony: Prof. Yaakov Yahav, Director of the Kaplan Medical Center, Advocate Ruth Slepter, the Executrix of the Estate of Sara Markovich of blessed memory and Mrs. Miri Ziv, ICA Director General.

-This is a comprehensive professional center providing high quality treatment, medical service, accompaniment and personal support from the moment the patient is diagnosed until all treatments and the rehabilitation processes are completed.
+This is a comprehensive professional center providing high quality treatment, medical service, accompaniment and personal support from the moment the patient is diagnosed until all treatments and rehabilitation processes are completed.

 ICA assisted with the establishment of a Multidisciplinary Oncology Wing, with six specialized clinics, located in the Cancer Center of Sheba Medical Center.